We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 People will stand and talk ‘face to face’ when wearing a mask, perhaps just a foot or two apart, in a way they almost certainly wouldn’t do if they were not “masked up”.

-Typically, because masks muffle sound, people will speak more loudly whilst wearing them, with more force, and expel more, potentially contaminated droplets.
+Typically, because masks muffle sound, people will speak more loudly whilst wearing them, with more force, and expel more virus particles.

 There is also evidence that due to an increased feeling of “security”, a feeling of “being protected”,

-– people often become less vigilant with respect to their hand hygiene.
+– people often become less vigilant with respect to their hand hygiene and social distancing.

 Claim 3: “Mask wearing in shops will encourage people to return to shopping on the High Street”.

-The government has gambled that more people will lose the intense fear that has been driven into them on a daily basis for the last six months, and go out shopping again, now that it is a legal requirement to wear a face mask in most retail outlets,
+The government gambled that more people will lose the intense fear that has been driven into them on a daily basis for many months, and go out shopping again, now that it is a legal requirement to wear a face mask in most retail outlets,

-– than will decide that they really don’t want to wear a mask just to shop on the High Street, and either not buy things at all, or just order them from Amazon and wait for them to turn up on their doorstep.
+– than will decide that they really don’t want to wear a mask in order to shop on the High Street, and either not buy things at all, or just order them from Amazon and wait for them to turn up on their doorstep.

 – are you really going to feel more comfortable going into shops, now that the vast majority of other shoppers’ faces are hidden by masks?